NDRF carries out nationwide security audit of passenger ropeways, cable cars | Business

 The DG said they have also begun a training module capsule to teach the rescuers in gaining and honing ropeway rescue skills.

-''I spoke to my field commanders and we are in the process of purchasing an assortment of pulleys, carabiners, ropes, and harnesses among other tools so that we are adequately equipped to tackle such emergencies,'' he said.
+''I spoke to my field commanders and we are in the process of purchasing an assortment of pulleys, carabiners, ropes and harness among other tools so that we are adequately equipped to tackle such emergencies,'' he said.

 A senior officer said the NDRF may also undertake mock drills at these systems to prepare its rescuers for the actual job.